semcneil/CSCI310-Template-2025/README.md

-# CSCI310-Template-2025
+# CSCI310-Template
-Template for assignments in CSCI310 Fall 2025
+Template for assignments in CSCI310

 ## Prerequisites
 These instructions assume the following: